 “Which child?”
 Ardyn asked with concern.

 “Not one of yours,” Aelrindel assured him.
 “It was Cora’s youngest, Athandruel.
-He was just four winters old, and he left the safety of his hut in the night alone.
+It seems he left the safety of his hut in the night alone.
 He probably needed to relieve himself and didn’t want to disturb his mother.”

-Ardyn shook his head.
+“He turned four winters not long ago,” Ardyn recalled shaking his head.
 “Such senseless tragedy.
 That’s the third child the wolf has taken now, isn’t it?”

 Aelrindel nodded.
 “Yes, and we never know when the beast will attack next, so it’s best we eliminate this one swiftly.
 Lone wolves such as this are always dangerous.”